kduane/fake_fraud/README.md

 # Fraud Detection on Simulated Financial Transactions
 ## Purpose:

+The purpose of this study is to identify fraudulent transactions in an extremely unbalanced dataset.

+## Data Dictionary

 |                | type    | description                                          |
 |:--------------:|---------|------------------------------------------------------|
 | step           | int     | 1 hour unit of time                                  |